 - How to choose a women’s travel backpack: A buyers’ guide

-- Summary: The best travel backpacks for women of 2019
+- Summary: The best women’s travel backpacks of 2019

 You’ll find women’s travel backpacks in all shapes and sizes.
 Of course, that’s not to say that all are the right choice for your next trip.

-As minimalist travellers, we’re a little biased towards the smaller end of the spectrum for backpacks.
-There’s no doubt you’ll find some excellent backpacks by top manufacturers in the 55-65L range; we just feel they are often unnecessarily bulky and large for the shorter trips that the majority of backpackers make.
+As minimalist travellers, we’re a little biased towards the smaller end of the spectrum.
+There’s no doubt you’ll find some excellent choices by top manufacturers in the 55-65L range; we just feel they are often unnecessarily bulky and large for the shorter trips that the majority of backpackers make.

-With this in mind, we’ve selected women’s backpacks that are not just high quality but support fast and convenient travel.
+With this in mind, we’ve selected backpacks that are not just high quality but support fast and convenient travel.
 Most of our top picks linger in the 40-50L range, our admittedly-biased sweet spot for short-term travel abroad.
 We’re confident that all of these choices will be faithful companions in helping you trounce from point A to point B with as little hassle as possible.
 Let’s take a look, shall we?

 In a rush?
 Here are the best women’s travel backpacks of 2019 compared…

 The North Face Terra 40 Travel Backpack

 With 40L of space in the main compartment, there’s more than enough room for a weekend trip and even up to a two-week backpacking trip if you limit your packing.
-The new The North Face Women’s Terra 40 improves the comfort of the old design, narrowing the harness and lining the hip belt with a soft air mesh to cool you down.
+The new The North Face Terra 40 improves the comfort of the old design, narrowing the harness and lining the hip belt with a soft air mesh to cool you down.
 The back panel redesign also adds a channel that improves air circulation and reduced sweating.

-- versatile backpack that’s good for travel, trekking and mountaineering
+- versatile and good for travel, trekking and mountaineering

 - plenty of pockets for organization